 Cannabis abuse treatment plan

 A cannabis abuse treatment plan will depend on the choice of treatment most suited to the individual.
-For those attending a rehabilitation centre, the treatment plan is likely to include:
+For those attending a rehabilitation centre for the treatment of drug or alcohol misuse, the treatment plan is likely to include:

 - Group Therapy

 - Individual Counselling

 Some of these cannabis treatments will vary, depending on the requirements of the individual, and while most rehabilitation centres will incorporate all of these treatments, the treatments may not be suitable for every person.
 You may also find that a problem with cannabis worsens alongside the use of alcohol, so you may prefer to find an alcohol rehab which can help with both problems.

 Following treatment, an aftercare plan is likely to be compiled in order to prevent relapse.
 This can involve attending an addiction support group, where peers will share their experiences and successes; listening, motivating and assisting each other on their road to recovery.

 Attending a cannabis addiction support group can give individuals the motivation they need to carry on with their treatment and remain abstinent.
 It also encourages users to participate in activities and socialise with like-minded people.